 The Tenant Who Is Wary Of You

 Another tenant type you may run into is the tenant who seems wary of you from the start.
-While you might be an upstanding landlord who has never wronged a tenant, this applicant may be hesitant to provide you with the details of their personal information, particularly information that could be used to steal their identity.
-Before writing them off as paranoid, recognize that there are a slew of rental scams on the market in today’s world.
+While you might be an upstanding landlord who has never wronged a tenant, this applicant may be hesitant to provide you with the details of their personal information, mainly information that could be used to steal their identity.
+Before writing them off as paranoid, recognize there are many rental scams in today’s world.
 They may have been burned in the past, which has led to their wariness now.
-Often applicants who start out skeptical of you, may wind up being a responsible tenant in the end.
+Often applicants who start skeptical of you may wind up being a responsible tenant in the end.